 Meath Wastewater Treatment Plants Upgrade

-Irish Water is upgrading the wastewater treatment plants in Kells and Trim to improve energy efficiency and reduce carbon emissions.
+Upgrades to the wastewater treatment plants in Kells and Trim to improve energy efficiency and reduce carbon emissions.

 Irish Water, working in partnership with Meath County Council, is upgrading the wastewater treatment plants in Kells and Trim, Co.
 Meath.
 These improvement works are part of a €1.2 million investment to the northeast area, which will upgrade the aeration systems at the plants as part of the energy efficiency programme.